-Once you set up content classification policies, Egnyte Protect will start surfacing locations matching these policies in the Sensitive Content tab.
+Once you set up content classification policies, Egnyte Secure & Govern will start surfacing locations matching these policies in the Sensitive Content tab.
 There are many actions you can take on the content, like filtering out where the sensitive content is to quickly narrow down your search, allowing the sensitive content, or remediating the sensitive content by moving or deleting the content from unpermitted locations.

 You can narrow down the list of sensitive locations using filters from the collapsible Filters pane.
 Once you apply these filters, only locations matching all the filters will be displayed.

 The available filters in the Sensitive Content tab are:

 - Whether the location contains any unpermitted sensitive content.

 - The time when the details of the location, such as the Risk score or the matched classification policies, were last updated.

 - The matched classification policies.

 Use the Reset or Reset All options to remove the selected filter or all filters that have been applied.